WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 level greater than types.
 More than that, this feature also brought separate compilation and segregation between interfaces and implementations which bring faster build speed and better software design.
-These advantages now emerge in Swift modules.
+These advantages now emerged in Swift modules.

 TODO: Figure: module-level code reuse and lexical scope

 ## What Swift Macros Do Exceptionally Well?

-By exploring the development history of code reusing, we can find that people tend to create concepts that aggregate the smaller ones and "umbrella" them with a protection mechanism.
+By exploring the development history of code reusing, we can find that people tend to create concepts that aggregate the smaller ones with a protective mechanism.
 Let me give you examples:

-- Functions aggregate execution flows and variables and "umbrella" them with control structures and lexical scopes;
+- Functions aggregate execution flows and variables and protect them with control structures and lexical scopes;
-- Types aggregate variables and functions and "umbrella" them with instance name or type name;
+- Types aggregate variables and functions and protect them with instance name or type name;
-- Modules aggregate variables, types and functions and "umbrellas" them with the module's namespaces;
+- Modules aggregate variables, types and functions and protect them with the module's namespaces;

+TODO: Figure: protection hierarchy of modules/types/functions

 These help us keep the program easy to understand as the code size increases.
-But we can find there are still many critical programming concepts that cannot be encapsulated with them.
-Let me show you some examples.
+But we can still find that there are many critical programming concepts cannot be encapsulated with them.
+Let me show you some typical examples.

 ### Compile-Time Checked Literals

-Since design software like Figma or Sketch represents the RGB color with 6 hexadecimal digits, the developers would often have the following extension in Swift such that they can directly copy and paste the RGB value displayed in the design software to the code:
+Since design softwares like Figma or Sketch represent the RGB color with 6 hexadecimal digits, the developers would often have the following extension in Swift such that they can directly copy and paste the RGB values displayed in the design software and use them in SwiftUI:

 ```swift
 import SwiftUI